-The Chili Cheese dog catches my eye but I opt for the more sensible 1/4 lb dog.
+The Chili Cheese Dog catches my eye but I opt for the more sensible 1/4 lb Dog.
 Yes, that’s sensible when the other option is 1/2 lb.
-There’s also a difference in dogs as the 1/4 pounder is a Hebrew National while the 1/2 pound is National Deli (one of my faves).
-I also forgot to mention the burgers, dogs and all sandwiches are served on fresh baked buns.
+There’s also a difference in Dogs as the 1/4 pounder is a Hebrew National while the 1/2 pound is National Deli (one of my faves).
+I also forgot to mention the Burgers, Dogs and all sandwiches are served on fresh baked Buns.
 Some great stuff that makes a world of difference in quality.
 Nothing better than knowing someone is paying attention to the details.
-The dog was split, stuffed with Chili and topped with shredded cheddar.
-I did it up with some raw onions too.
-My only mistake was not getting mustard on it but I think I’ll live.
+The Dog was split, filled with Chili and topped with shredded Cheddar.
+I did it up with some raw Onions too.
+My only mistake was not getting Mustard on it but I think I’ll live.

-The only other thing the burger had going against it was that the patty was smaller than the bun, which is a mini pet peeve of mine.
-The burger was great (cooked a beautiful Medium without asking), the bun was great but that Smoked Pecan Bacon is still the thing that stood out the most.
+The only other thing the Burger had going against it was that the patty was significantly smaller than the bun, which is a mini pet peeve of mine.
+The Burger was great (cooked a beautiful Medium without asking), the bun was great but that Smoked Pecan Bacon is still the thing that stood out the most.
 You hear from everyone, “Applewood” this and that but this is probably the smokiest of Bacons I’ve ever had.
-Plus, take a look at it below, it’s beautiful in a Bacon kinda way.
+Plus, take a look at it above, it’s beautiful in a Bacon kinda way.

 As our eating escapade was winding down, wings were being offered around.
 I tried their “Hot” and liked it.
 I’m not so sure that they were good enough to crave but if you looking for wings and are in the area, they’ll do you better than Hooters.